Medium-induced radiative kernel with the Improved Opacity Expansion: Details on the adiabatic prescription and the vacuum contribution

 where $\epsilon' = \epsilon (2\omega/k_\perp^2)$.
 This shows that instead of using the $\rme^{-\epsilon t_1}$ adiabatic phase, one can do a slight rotation of the frequency $\omega$ in the complex plane.
 The generalization of the above discussion to the full $\cK$ is straightforward since the $\epsilon$ prescription is only relevant at asymptotically large $t_2$ and $t_1$.
 Let us show how this prescription applies to Eq.~\eqref{eq:spectrum}.
 The integral over $t_1$ reads

-where we have used Eq.~\eqref{eq:prop_app_1} (see also \eqn{eq:id_1}) and in the last line we have used that for vanishing $t_0$, ${\rm Cot}( t_2,t_2-t_0) \to 1/t_0$.
-It may be tempting to drop the second term since it contains an infinite phase.
-However, this is only valid for finite $\x$, excluding the origin, i.e. $\x=0$.
-Thus, when integrating over $\x$ one needs an extra regulator $t_0$, yielding the additional vacuum contribution that is subtracted in \eqn{eq:spectrum-2}.
-To see this, let us perform the remaining time $t_2$ integral in \eqn{eq:help_here}, already using \eqn{eq:t1-int}
+where we have used Eq.~\eqref{eq:prop_app_1} (see also \eqn{eq:id_1}) and in the last line we have used that for vanishing $t_0$, ${\rm Cot}( t_2,t_2-t_0) \to 1/t_0$, and the second term can thus be neglected.
+Using \eqn{eq:t1-int}, we obtain that the respective contribution to the spectrum reads

+When the differential operator acts on the exponential factor one recovers the medium induced contribution given for example in \eqn{eq:HO_any_med_1a}; in this appendix we are interested in the first term, which was overlooked before.
+It is easy to show that